Sunday, October 4, 2009

 11 x 14” watercolor on 300 pound cold press paper - $125

-Early June back in the old trees near the Gate House looking west.
-The apple tree reminded me of J.R.
-Tolkien’s Ents or a tree from the Wizard of Oz or a character from one of Walt Disney’s early cartoons.
-The branches became creaky arms with the possibility that any moment the trunk would lift up and march down the hill toward the newly planted buckwheat.
+Early June, sitting among the “elder” trees near the Gate House looking west.
+The apple tree in the painting reminded me of J.R.
+Tolkien’s Ents, or maybe a tree from the Wizard of Oz or a character from an early Walt Disney cartoon.
+The branches resembled creaky arms suggesting that at any moment the trunk would lift up and march down the hill towards the newly planted buckwheat.

-The willows stood out against the dark trees and lit up as the sun shifted towards the west.
-I tried to capture the warmth of this light on the trees and the earth of the buckwheat field.
+In the background the willows stood out against the dark trees lit up from the westward shifting sun.
+I tried to capture the warmth of this light on the woods, earth and buckwheat field.